 Substance abuse has always been a problem in our country, but lately trends show that it’s getting worse, and the consequences have become deadly.
 It’s not just my friends that are dying.
 Overdose deaths have quadrupled since 1999, largely to the opioid epidemic.
 Overdose is the leading cause of accidental death, surpassing deaths by car accidents, guns and AIDS at its peak.

 These statistics are horrifying, but they are only half the story.
 Like my friends, people die twice as often from the long term damage of substance abuse.
-According to the CDC, the rate of alcohol related deaths is about about 88,000 people per year, and this article in the Washington Post cites research showing that this rate is at a 35 year high.
+According to the CDC, the rate of alcohol related deaths is about about 88,000 people a year, and this article in the Washington Post cites research showing that this rate is at a 35 year high.

 The other reason it’s important to talk about substance abuse during Mental Health Month is that many people who are addicts have a dual diagnosis of another mental health issue, like depression, PTSD, anxiety, bipolar disorder, or schizophrenia.
 When we’re scratching our head in anger, wondering why someone made the choice to abuse a drug, even though they knew better, this is often why.
 It’s hard to determine an exact percentage of how many people are self medicating, but according to the National Survey on Drug Use and Health in 2014 (p.
 32), at least 8 million people have co-occurring disorders.
-In my experience, many addicts don’t fully realize they’re self-medicating until they’re sober, and others are unable to stay sober because they don’t realize they’re only addressing half their problem.
+In my experience that’s a low estimate, many addicts don’t even fully realize they’re self-medicating until they’re sober, and others are unable to stay sober because they don’t realize they’re only addressing half their problem.

 It’s hard to know where and how a person can fight against it, because what feels like helping an addict is often enabling them, and what’s actually helping they will insist is ruining their life.
 These are enormous problems, with roots that spread twice as far as the branches and trying to solve them, for even one person, feels like trying to rid your yard of dandelions.
 It seems like this evil is winning, that we are not powerful enough to fight against it, but we are not that way.